This post was updated on 9th August, 2016.

-Having lived in London for 18 months and spent a lot of that time being a tourist, I think I know a fair bit about the city and what attracts people to it.
-So, I have challenged myself to come up with a list of 60 things to see and do in London, split into three posts over the next three weeks.
+Having lived in London for two years and spent a lot of that time being a tourist, I know a fair bit about the city and what attracts people to it.
+So, I have challenged myself to come up with a list of 60 things to see and do in London.

 This list is completely random and not in any order but will included the more obvious well trodden sights along with some you may not have heard of.
 Even if you have visited London before, I hope you find something on this list that will make you want to go back for more!

 St Paul’s Cathedral